ultimated1228/Word-Day-Scheduler/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-* Big props to a tutoring session with Jehyun Jung for giving me the basic framework of the JS script!
+* Big props to a tutoring session with Jehyun Jung for helping me work through the basic framework of the JS script!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>